jil1213/SMP-SignalProcessing/README.md

 This script contains the surface detection method newly developed in this work.
 Please note: This is the same function as in code_SMP/surface_detection, which has simply been copied so that the code_automated_correlation subfolder can be used as standalone code.

-## Code_density
+## Code for density parametrization

-This module computes snow density profiles from a SMP mean profile using the **Löwe et al. (2012)** shot-noise model together with the **Calonne & Richter (2020)** density parameterization, implemented in the snowmicropyn python package.
+This script computes snow density profiles from a SMP mean profile using the **Löwe et al. (2012)** shot-noise model together with the **Calonne & Richter (2020)** density parameterization, implemented in the snowmicropyn python package.
-It makes use of the previously developed _automated averaging pipeline_ located in `code_automated_correlation` to compute the SMP mean profile used as input for density calculation.
+It makes use of the previously developed _automated averaging pipeline_ to compute the SMP mean profile used as input for density calculation.

 **`calculate_density_profile`**
 Computes a density profile from SMP force data using Löwe2012 + CalonneRichter2020.